History

 AECB – the sustainable building association was asked to develop appropriate energy performance targets for the competition and provide ongoing support and guidance.

-The AECB and the TSB have developed this database as an education and dissemination tool, incorporating both the RfF projects as well as new and refurbished domestic and non-domestic low energy buildings.
+The AECB has developed this database as an education and dissemination tool, incorporating both the RfF projects as well as new and refurbished domestic and non-domestic low energy buildings.
+TSB provided grant funding to support the development of the low energy buildings website.

 RfF projects